 When your dog has been in the sun for a long period of time, he can start to drool and pant.
 This can be an indication of heat stroke, which can be life-threatening.
 Other signs to look for including a bright red tongue, thick saliva, and vomiting as well as a high rectal temperature.
 Remember that your dog will require immediate attention since heatstroke is an emergency.

 Dogs tend to drool when they are in pain, but there are many types of health problems that can cause pain.
 It’s important to find out where the source of pain is and decide if you have a serious issue.
 He could be suffering from an injury, trauma, poisoning, bloating, or digestive issues.
 Other possible issues could be pain from an infection like anal gland impactions, eye issues, or ear infections.
-If you are not able to figure out what the cause of the pain is, do not wait.
+If you are not able to figure out what the cause of the pain is, do not wait – especially if you see the signs of poisoning in dogs.
 Take your dog right to the veterinarian as soon as you can.

 There are some dogs that may suffer from motion sickness when they travel by car.
 When they feel nausea, it can result in his drooling profusely.
 If you have a dog that suffers from motion sickness, you can try giving him ginger tea or ginger cookie.